-Use Views Global Filter on sites that feature multiple Views (or other page elements, like forms, see the Other uses section).
+Use Views Global Filter on sites that feature multiple Views.
 You want the views to be driven by the same filter selection, for instance a country, a date range, a search term or even proximity to a post code.
 These views may be on the same page or scattered across several pages on your site, however you want to offer the visitor the convenience of setting the filter for all these views only once, for instance when they first land on your site.

 Configuration and Usage

 A global filter is most commonly a field but can also be View (that's right: the output of view pushed into a selector for the default of another view).